hamzabourass/fevertoken-tech-test/README.md

 7. Go to the Play with Docker (PWD) website and create both a manager and a worker node.
 Obtain the IP address of the manager node that you'll use during deployment.

-8. Open the `deployment.sh` script in a text editor and locate the `PWD_MANAGER` variable.
-Replace the placeholder value with the actual IP address of the PWD manager node that you've created.
+8. Open the `deployment.sh` script in a text editor and make sure to modify as specified in the comments in the file.

 ### Deployment